Accepted Management Practice (AMP): an accepted practice or activity that reduces the amount of pollution entering a body of water.

 Threatened species: a species with high possibility of becoming endangered in the near future (see Endangered species).

-Total Maximum Daily Load: a TMDL is the maximum amount (load) of a single pollutant from all contributing point and nonpoint sources that a water body can receive and still meet water quality standards, and an allocation of that amount of the pollutant’s sources.
+Total Maximum Daily Load (TMDL): the maximum amount (load) of a single pollutant from all contributing point and nonpoint sources that a water body can receive and still meet water quality standards, and an allocation of that amount of the pollutant’s sources.

 Toxic: poisonous, carcinogenic, or otherwise directly harmful to life.